burrrata/cryptoeconomics.study_rust_edition/src/misc/NOTES.md

 - history => blocks and merkle tries (blocks + hashing)
 - bank approved state transition => PoW state transition

+It's really important here that we can simulate multiple miners creating blocks to showcase how we deal with forks and decide which chain is the main chain.

 Ideas from C.S:
 - Implement a new Client node class.
 - Implement a new Miner node class.